Magnesium Glycinate (Bisglycinate)

 1

-Magnesium Bisglycinate Bioavailability — Crossover RCT
+Magnesium Bisglycinate Bioavailability — Crossover Clinical Trial

 Randomized crossover trial comparing oral magnesium bisglycinate vs magnesium oxide vs placebo in healthy adults.
 Outcomes: serum magnesium, red blood cell magnesium, urinary excretion.
 (Multiple PK trials)